 |Code Signing Style||Whether Xcode manages the settings or not|

 |Development Team||The developer team|

 Clear the signing settings of the project file

-Before changing code signing settings in the build settings file, clear the values set in the project file.
-Xcode will give priority to the project file settings if they are written in both the project file and the build settings file.
+Prior to modifying the code signing settings in the build settings file, you should clear the existing values in the project file.
+Xcode will prioritize the project file settings if they are written in both the project and build settings files.

 Do as follows.

 Items in bold have been changed from the inherited or default values, and the settings are cleared using the Delete key.

 Edit the build settings file

 Signing.xcconfig to configure code signing.
 There are four items to configure.

 CODE_SIGN_STYLE specifies whether the Xcode manages the code signing settings.
 The following values are defined.